 Our juvenile justice system uses a wide variety of approaches, prevention, intervention, community based approaches.
 We all need to help youthful first offenders turn their lives around and give them the help they need.
 The USA incarcerates juvenile offenders for less time overall than does even Europe.
 But Europe and other parts of the world simply do NOT have this small, rare, thankfully exceptional group of premeditated killers in the teen age group that we do.

 NOVJM is dedicated to preventing these crimes, and to protecting public safety when an offender of any age is shown to be horrifically violent.

 The following quotations from experts in the brain are relevant:

-- Professor Stephen Morse of the University Of Pennsylvania Law School in an article debunking the use of neuroscience studies to excuse criminal conduct by teens, crimes committed impulsively are still crimes committed consciously and intentionally.
+- Professor Stephen Morse of the University Of Pennsylvania Law School writes in Brain Overclaim Syndrome, an article debunking the use of neuroscience studies to excuse criminal conduct by teens, “Crimes

 Remember, these teen murderers got to do one thing that their victims never got to do: the murderers made choices – the victims never had that chance.
 None of these brain studies say teens lack the ability to determine right from wrong or make rational choices.
 Most 7 year olds can tell you that it is wrong to kill and are able to mostly conform their behavior to what they know to be generally right and wrong.